idafchev/Ring0x00/_posts/2024-01-03-Decompile_python.md

 		return new ASTNodeList(defblock->nodes());
 ```

-Testing it again, we get another unsupporeted opcode.
-You repeat the process until you add support for all necessary opcodes.
+Testing it again, we get another unsupported opcode.
+You repeat the process until you add support for all necessary opcodes and decompilation proceeds uninterrupted.
 ![pycdc_fail_2](https://idafchev.github.io/blog/assets/images/decompile_python/pycdc_fail_2.png){: .align-center}

 Another way, without adding each failing opcode one by one, is to just add 	`break` in the default case, under `fprintf`.